Lcm Of 40 And 220

 Explanation of the Mathematical Principles

 The prime factorization method is based on the fundamental theorem of arithmetic, which states that every integer greater than 1 can be uniquely represented as a product of prime numbers.
-By identifying the prime factors and their highest powers, we ensure that we capture all the factors needed to create the smallest common multiple.
+By identifying the prime factors and their highest powers, we check that we capture all the factors needed to create the smallest common multiple.

 The GCD method relies on the relationship between the LCM and GCD, which is a consequence of the prime factorization theorem.
-The formula effectively combines the factors of both numbers, ensuring that the resulting LCM includes all necessary prime factors to the highest powers.
+But the formula effectively combines the factors of both numbers, ensuring that the resulting LCM includes all necessary prime factors to the highest powers.
 The Euclidean algorithm, used to find the GCD, is an efficient method for finding the GCD of two numbers, even large ones.

 Applications of LCM in Real-World Scenarios